Political Notebook: Healey to visit Foxboro on Monday

-On Monday, Maura Healey, the Democratic candidate for governor will tour the Southeastern Massachusetts Regional Emergency Communications Center with State Sen. Paul Feeney, D-Foxboro.
+On Monday, Maura Healey, Attorney General Maura Healey, the Democratic candidate for governor, will tour the Southeastern Massachusetts Regional Emergency Communications Center with State Sen. Paul Feeney, D-Foxboro.

 SEMRECC is a state-of-the-art emergency dispatch facility serving Easton, Norton, Mansfield and Foxboro.
 Following the tour, Healey and Feeney will then head over to Foxboro Town Common to greet voters at about 3:15 p.m.